TomTris/42-Printf/README.md

-This is new version of 42-Printf with bonus
+This is new version of 42-Printf with bonus part.
 Score: 125/125